tanc7/Research-Operations/OP-DIAMOND SHARK/Overview.md

 2. Receive a modified video file
 3. Or going to embedded media content on a webpage

+August 2016 Article on "Stagefright": http://www.androidcentral.com/stagefright

+ASLR may prevent the attacker from reliably injecting into a Android process (Address Space Layout Randomization) That means anyone that has Android v.4.0 and up are technically immune.
+At least to certain aspects.
+Furthermore, stock antivirus software such as Lookout, can make you able to detect exploits taking advantage of Stagefright.

 # 'APK Payload-to-PNG File' Vulnerability
 https://www.blackhat.com/docs/eu-14/materials/eu-14-Apvrille-Hide-Android-Applications-In-Images-wp.pdf